Kossit73/Waste_to_Energy/README.md

 5. All edits cascade instantly through the dashboards, statements, and analytics tabs, so you can validate the impact without reloading the app.

+### Troubleshooting Streamlit deployment

+If the app fails to start with an error about missing packages (for example `ModuleNotFoundError: No module named 'numpy'`), make sure the runtime has installed the project requirements.
+Running `pip install -r requirements.txt` inside the deployment environment resolves the issue.
+The Streamlit app now performs a pre-flight dependency check and will point out any missing modules so you can install them before redeploying.

 ## Package overview

 - `wte_model/inputs.py` – dataclasses representing the model inputs.